 2. Celebrate St. Patrick's Day.

 Approaching its 40th year, the St. Patrick’s Day Parade in Greenwich is sponsored by the Greenwich Hibernian Association and held on a Sunday near the Irish holiday.
 The parade features bands, scouting groups, cultural groups, and more that march from Town Hall down Greenwich Avenue.
-Check online for more St. Paddy’s Day events.
+Plus, check for more holiday events.

 3. Smell the daffodils